Hamdy-Freeg/nand2tetris/README.md

 # nand2tetris
-practicing on nand2tetris course on coursera and doing assignments and projects
+practicing on nand2tetris course on coursera, doing assignments and projects